tpetkovich/FaithDiff-dev/README.md

 ---

 ### Acknowledgments
-Our project is based on [diffusers](https://github.com/huggingface/diffusers/tree/main), [SUPIR](https://github.com/Fanghua-Yu/SUPIR).
+Our project is based on [diffusers](https://github.com/huggingface/diffusers/tree/main) and [SUPIR](https://github.com/Fanghua-Yu/SUPIR).
 Thanks for their awesome works.